 Begin with the appropriate data

 Monitor the cash flow statements regularly.
+Stay familiar with your accounts payables and accounts receivables.
 They contain critical numbers that show whether you are spending more than you’re making.
 Remember, being profitable does not mean the business will survive because you can’t pay bills with profits.

 The cash flow forecast is essential for planning future business decisions.
 The patterns found in your previous cash flow will shape upcoming expenditures.